y29jiao/Implementation-of-VITS/README.md

 ## Overview
 This repository contains the trained VITS (Variational Inference Transformer for Audio Source Separation) model, designed to perform high-quality audio source separation and text-to-speech synthesis.
 The model has been trained on 13,100 short audio clips spoken by a single speaker, totaling about 24 hours of audio, to produce a remarkable human-like voice effect.

-Original author Jaehyeon Kim, Jungil Kong, and Juhee Son
+Original authors: Jaehyeon Kim, Jungil Kong, and Juhee Son

 Original Paper Link: https://arxiv.org/abs/2106.06103